HimanshuGoel/my-full-stack-learning-app/app-core/docs/[extracted]/node.js.md

 - Lifecycle scripts – pre-start, start and test.
 Custom scripts – debug, predebug-compile, debug-compile, pre-build, build, etc. If we are running lifecycle script then we don’t have to specify ‘run’ while running that script like “npm start”.

+- Using Glob we can specify which files should be compiled.
+It lets us specify a file named pattern for the compiler to match. `.` Is for the current directory, `**` for the searching recursively inside the child directories.

 ## Express

 - Express is Sinatra inspired web development for Node.js, i.e. insanely fast, flexible, and simple.